 Service overview

-Effective September 3, 2019, parking workers in Philadelphia can no longer be discharged without just cause.
-Discharge without just cause is the illegal practice of terminating an employee without progressive discipline, and without providing a precise reason for the discharge.
+Parking workers in Philadelphia cannot be discharged without just cause.
+Discharge without just cause is the illegal practice of terminating employment without progressive discipline, and without providing a precise reason for the discharge.

 Examples of violations under the wrongful discharge from parking law include: